RobinWagenaar/binarysearch/USAGE.md

 # Real world example

+As mentioned in README.md, this little piece of code is only useful when the value you're looking for is not yet known.
+As is the case in, for example, blind time-based SQL-injections.

 Consider this rather common sql query which is uses in many webapplications:
 ```sql
 SELECT x,y FROM z WHERE z.id=10
 ```